darryncampbell/WiFi-RTT-Trilateration/README.md

 ## Testing:
 This project has been tested with the following:
-- Pixel 2 XL running Android Pie
+- Pixel 2 XL running Android Pie and Android 10
 - Google WiFi access points

 ## Prerequisites